PheMA/cql-on-omop/README.md

 ### Execution

-Once configuration if complete, run the translator as follows:
+Once configuration is complete, run the translator as follows:

 ```
 mvn clean compile exec:java